petr-kalinin/progtexts2/python_basics_en/6_functions.rst

 then both the variable ``x`` of the main program and the argument ``a`` of the function will refer to the same array, and changes in ``a`` will be visible in ``x``.
-(And this is completely analogous to the usual copying of arrays: ``a = x``.)
+(And this is completely analogous to copying arrays: ``a = x``.)

 .. note::
    In fact, what is described above is just the simplest way to set arguments.
-   Python supports more tricky options (for example, in this way you can't create functions like ``print``, whose number of arguments is unknown in advance, and which, moreover, are able to take *named* arguments like ``sep=' '``).
+   Python supports more tricky options (for example, this way you can't create functions like ``print``, where number of arguments is unknown in advance, and which, moreover, are able to take *named* arguments like ``sep=' '``).
 But we won't discuss these advanced options now.

 Local variables